Hannon-lab/FlaHMM/README.md

 ### Optional: Preparing custom transposon annotations

-To run the FlaHMM tool you need to prepare the transposon libraries (using EDTA) and calculate genome-wide transposon content.
-Detailed instructions can be found in:
+To run the FlaHMM tool you need to calculate transposon content for the genome of interest using RepeatMasker.
+If no transposon library is present for your species of interest, you may wish to run EDTA to construct transposon libraries; alternatively, you could use RepBase annotations from a closely related species.
+Detailed instructions are found below:
-* examples/run_EDTA - Scripts/instructions to generate EDTA transposon libraries.
+* examples/run_EDTA - Scripts/instructions to generate EDTA transposon libraries (optional)
-* examples/make_bins - Scripts to calculate LTR/Gypsy content genome-wide per 2.5 kb, 5 kb, or 10 kb bins.
+* examples/make_bins - Scripts to calculate LTR/Gypsy content genome-wide per 2.5 kb, 5 kb, or 10 kb bins from RepeatMasker output

 If you would like to use your own bins, put them into the bins directory and ensure they follow the following structure:
 ```